A Complete SOC 2 Compliance & Certification Overview

 SOC II Type II: An audit and report on an organization’s system and design of its security controls related to the Trust Services Criteria (TSC) and operating effectiveness of controls.

-A SOC II Type II audit includes all the same information as Type 1, but also features the auditor’s assessment that the organization’s controls have been tested for effectiveness over a period of time.
+A SOC II Type 2 audit includes all the same information as Type 1, but also features the auditor’s assessment that the organization’s controls have been tested for effectiveness over a period of time.
 An organization is typically evaluated for a 6 month period or longer to assess that internal controls are in place.

 Organizations operating in regulated industries such as healthcare and finance must meet stringent security standards or face large monetary penalties.
 Large enterprises must ensure that new vendors and software solutions have established security programs and do not pose a risk to the organization.
 In fact, 44% of enterprises have experienced a data breach caused by a vendor.
 With that in mind, security assessment and validation is becoming a bigger focus.